GargiChakraborty105/Online_Appointment_Booking_System/README.md

 # Online_Appointment_Booking_System
 This online appointment booking system offers a seamless and flexible platform for both users and service providers.
-Whether you're a busy clinic, a buzzing salon, or a solo freelancer.
+Whether you're a busy clinic, a buzzing salon, or a solo freelancer, scheduling appointments has never been easier.

 Steps to use our system: